TamalBht/TamalBht/README.md

  <img align="left" alt="GIF" src="./waving-287_256.gif" width="90" height="72" />
-<p align="left">Hi, I'm <a href="https://tamal-bht-github-io.vercel.app/">Tamal Bhattacharjee</a>, a passionate self-taught fullstack developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+<p align="left">Hi, I'm <a href="https://tamal-bht-github-io.vercel.app/">Tamal Bhattacharjee</a>, a passionate self-taught fullstack developer from India.
+I am perseuing my bachelors in computer science from Techno Main Salt Lake.My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.</p>

-I am also an open-source enthusiast and maintainer.
+I am also an open-source enthusiast .
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

-- 💼 any freelance work? do reach, [email](mailto:bht.tamal@gmail.com) :)
+- 💼 Any freelance work? do reach, [email](mailto:bht.tamal@gmail.com) :)
-- 💬 ask me about anything, i am happy to help;
+- 💬 Ask me about anything, I am happy to help;

 <h1>Languages Known</h1>